 8 Bridges partners with Riverkeeper to promote the health and enjoyment of the Hudson River.

-The sixth seven-day, seven-stage, 8 Bridges Hudson River Swim will take place from June 8 – June 15, 2019.
+The ninth seven-day, seven-stage, 8 Bridges Hudson River Swim will take place from June 8 – June 15, 2019.